Present continuous

 The present continuous, also called the present progressive or present imperfect, is a verb form used in modern English that combines the present tense with the continuous aspect.
 It is formed by the present tense form of be and the present participle of a verb.
 The present continuous is generally used to describe something that is taking place at the present moment and can be employed in both the indicative and subjunctive moods.
-It accounts for approximately 5% of verbs in spoken English.
+According to an analysis of verb usage by tense and aspect, the present continuous accounts for around 5% of verb conjugation in spoken English.